Menu

 SERG at the University of Canterbury contributes expertise in a wide range of Energy related topics: system modelling, hydrogen and future fuels, long-duration storage, carbon capture and storage, climate resilience, and other relevant to Cluster 5 "Climate, Energy and Mobility" funding opportunities.

-Why partner with SERG?
+Why partner with SERG for Horizon Projects?

 • Highly renewable power system (~90%) Advanced residential heating decarbonisation and DSM